Our Annual Contest for Aspiring Entrepreneurs

 How do I enter?

 Interested students and alumni must first complete and submit an Intent to Compete form to ensure they receive important communications about the competition.
-Participants must then submit an electronic zipped folder containing 1) their concept plan, 2) a completed W-9 form for each team member, and 3) a statement waiving confidentiality for the purposes of judging (one per team) to email@example.com by the deadline established in the guidelines.
+Participants must then submit an electronic zipped folder containing 1) their concept plan, 2) a completed W-9 or W-8BEN form for each team member, and 3) a statement waiving confidentiality for the purposes of judging (one per team) to email@example.com by the deadline established in the guidelines.
 In the zipped folder, please include a separate file with the following information: